 Brown fat cells may be a more active form of fat.
 They burn off energy as heat, meaning that they actually burn calories.

-As a loss of calories is vital for weight loss, CBD may help burn fat if it turns white fat to brown fat in the body.
+As a loss of calories is important for weight loss, CBD may help burn fat if it turns white fat to brown fat in the body.

 Reduces the risk of metabolic disorders

-For instance, a treatment using CBD reduced total cholesterol by 25 percent in obese rats.
+For instance, a treatment using CBD reduced total cholesterol by 25% in rats with obesity.
 The anti-inflammatory and antioxidant effects of CBD also appeared to decrease blood sugar levels and increase markers for liver health.

-While initial results from studies on CBD and weight loss put forth some promising suggestions, there are a few important things to consider.
+While initial results from studies on CBD and weight loss raise some interesting potential connections, there are a few important things to consider.

 CBD, or any other compound, supplement, or drug, is not a treatment for obesity.
-These supplements and compounds do not replace a healthful diet and regular exercise.
+These supplements and compounds are not healthful replacements for a healthful diet and regular exercise.

 A person who adds CBD to their weight loss plan without also exercising and eating healthfully may not see any benefits.